jyutzler/Bridge-Systems/system.md

    * (heart suit agreement) - 4NT - 5♣ - 5♦ = Queen ask
       * 5♥ = no queen
-	  * 5♠, 6♣, 6♦ = queen that king and no lower kings
+	  * 5♠, 6♣, 6♦ = queen, that king, and no lower kings
 	  * 6♥ = queen, no lower kings